ministryofjustice/hmpps-incentives-api/doc/architecture/decisions/0004-reference-data-sync.md

 ## Decision
 - Other privileges data will NOT be moved off NOMIS as it is not used
-- SYSCON will not migrate data - a one off SQL script will set-up the data in the incentive DB
+- SYSCON will not migrate data - a one-off SQL script will set-up the data in the incentive DB
 - One way sync only will be performed
 - NOMIS screens can be turned off / made read only - but timescale is not urgent as this data changes very infrequently